tve/mqboard/board/README.md

 The overall boot process is as follows:

 1. `boot.py` is always loaded by MicroPython.
-It's virtually useless on the ESP32, all it can do is mess something up thereafter preventing pyboard from entering the raw repl...
-   It's recommended to leave it empty.
+   1. decides on normal boot vs safe mode
+   2. starts the watchdog with an initial 70 second timeout
 2. `main.py` is then loaded by MicroPython unless the raw REPL is being entered (e.g. when using `pyboard`) or the user hits ctrl-C early on.
 It:
-   1. decides on normal boot vs safe mode
-   2. starts the watchdog with an initial 70 second timeout
-   3. configures logging to buffer messages for sending later
+   1. configures logging to buffer messages for sending later
-   4. logs some boot info, such as partition and reset cause
+   2. logs some boot info, such as partition and reset cause
-   5. prints a hello-world message with firmware and board info
+   3. prints a hello-world message with firmware and board info
-   6. configures the `sys.path` according to config
+   4. configures the `sys.path` according to config
-   7. loads the modules listed in `board.modules` and calls their start functions
+   5. loads the modules listed in `board.modules` and calls their start functions
-   8. starts the asyncio loop
+   6. starts the asyncio loop